 Scream for Pizza is the brainchild of friends Victoria Featherby and Alex Walker, who met back in 2010 while working in the entertainment department of a cruise ship company.
 They found common ground in a shared love of pizza and in 2014, between contracts, they decided to head to Naples to do a seven-week course in pizza making at Enzo Coccia’s celebrated La Notizia restaurant.

 They returned to Newcastle-upon-Tyne and served their creations from a J7 Peugeot, a former French army ambulance turned pizza truck affectionately known as Goldie.
 In May 2019, they finally opened their first pizzeria in the Sandyford district, although Goldie still makes regular appearances around the city.
-Scream for Pizza bestsellers include the crab thermidor (which reached the finals of British Street Food Awards) and a deconstructed fried tiramisu pizza. screamforpizza.com
+Past Scream for Pizza bestsellers include the crab thermidor and a deconstructed fried tiramisu pizza. screamforpizza.com

 A man wearing a white tshirt putting a pizza in an oven